 Home Learning is intended to further the study of a subject.
 It must be related to what students have done in class or are going to do, and should have an identifiable and recognisable purpose.
-It must also be differentiated to include pupils with Learning Support and EAL needs.

 Feedback on Home Learning will be given in accordance with the school Feedback Policy.
 The teacher may share answers / solutions to homework so students can self-assess as required depending on the task.